 Novel Set in Pinnacles National Park

-Claire Kells 3rd mystery novel moves her heroine Felicity Harland to Pinnacles National Park.
+Claire Kells 3rd mystery novel, Forgotten Trail, moves her heroine Felicity Harland to Pinnacles National Park.
 It seems like a predator of the human kind is on the loose in California’s famous volcanic park.

 A man is stabbed to death in the Pinnacles Grand Hotel, and there’s another death on the hiking trails.
 Felicity is called to see if the 2 cases are related and solve the mystery.
 Another intriguing National Parks Novel.